Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

 - Next Themes, Dark and Light themes for all components
 - UI kits: Radix UI, Fluent UI, Tailwind CSS
 - PDF printing with no external modules

+### Security

+In the best scenario, deploy this web app to the local server located within the company premises.
+This way implies more enhanced security.

+Alternatively, you can deloy this app as a Cloud service hosted in Azure, Vercel, or AWS.
+In this case, make sure you have restricted network access to the web app.
+Do not expose your cloud service to the entire Internet.

 ## Supported features